MicrosoftDocs/architecture-center/docs/web-apps/guides/enterprise-app-patterns/modern-web-app/dotnet/guidance-content.md

 - *Manage feature rollout.* Gradually roll out a decoupled service using ASP.NET Core feature management and [staged rollout](/azure/azure-app-configuration/howto-targetingfilter-aspnet-core).
 Start with a portion of requests, then increase usage over time as you gain confidence in its stability and performance.
 For instance, the reference implementation extracts the ticket rendering functionality into a standalone service, which can be gradually introduced to handle a larger portion of the ticket rendering requests.
 As the new service proves its reliability and performance, it can eventually take over the entire ticket rendering functionality from the monolith, completing the transition.

 - *Use independent storage for decoupled services.* Each decoupled service should have its own data stores to ease versioning and deployment.
-For example, the reference implementation separates the ticket rendering service from the web API, eliminating the need for the service to access the API’s database.
+For example, the reference implementation separates the ticket rendering service from the web API and eliminates the need for the service to access the API’s database.
 Instead, the service communicates the URL where ticket images were generated back to the web API via a Service Bus message, and the API persists the path to its database.

-- *Implement separate deployment pipelines for each decoupled service.* Separate deployment pipelines allows each service to be updated at its own pace.
+- *Implement separate deployment pipelines for each decoupled service.* Separate deployment pipelines allow each service to be updated at its own pace.
 If different teams or organizations within your company own different services, having separate deployment pipelines gives each team control over their own deployments.
 Use CI/CD tools like Jenkins, GitHub Actions, or Azure Pipelines to set up these pipelines.

 ### Implement the Queue-Based Load Leveling pattern